Updated for 2026 Exam

 The Application

-Since 2020, they focus on "science practices."
+Since 2020, they focus heavily on "science practices."
 You could know every Krebs intermediate and still bomb if you can't read a graph.

 Why is it doable?
 No complex math.
 Chi-square is the hardest calculation you'll do.
 If you can read and memorize, you can pass.